WebDevLuke/OrionBP/README.md

 ## About the developer
 I'm Luke Harrison, a Sheffield-based Web Designer &amp; Developer from the UK.
-I currently work at internet service provider Plusnet and when I'm not there I work on interesting side projects to further my knowledge such as this very framework.
+I currently work at Evolution Funding: The UK’s leading motor finance intermediary.
+When I'm not there I work on interesting side projects to further my knowledge such as this very framework.
 Read more about me at [lukeharrison.net](http://www.lukeharrison.net) or follow me on twitter at [@WebDevLuke](https://twitter.com/WebDevLuke).